Dresden: Demographics

-The population of Dresden grew to 100,000 inhabitants in 1852, making it one of the first German cities after Hamburg, Berlin and Breslau to reach that number.
+The population of Dresden grew to 100,000 inhabitants in 1852, making it one of the first German cities after Hamburg, Berlin and Breslau (Wrocław) to reach that number.
 The population peaked at 649,252 in 1933, and dropped to 368,519 in 1945 because of World War II, during which large residential areas of the city were destroyed.
 After large incorporations and city restoration, the population grew to 522,532 again between 1946 and 1983.

 Since German reunification, demographic development has been very unsteady.
 The city has struggled with migration and suburbanisation.
 During the 1990s the population increased to 480,000 because of several incorporations, and decreased to 452,827 in 1998.
 Between 2000 and 2010, the population grew quickly by more than 45,000 inhabitants (about 9.5%) due to a stabilised economy and re-urbanisation.
 Along with Munich and Potsdam, Dresden is one of the ten fastest-growing cities in Germany.